 \section{Conclusion}

-In this work, we used a machine learning potential with first-principles level accuracy to perform nanosecond-scale MD simulations of spherical water droplets on free-standing graphene sheets, and found the finite size-corrected contact angle for water on graphene to be $72.1\pm 1.5\degree$.
-These simulations' levels of accuracy and scale were achieved through the use of the CPU-based implementation of the MLP.
-This result represents a best-effort first-principles prediction, which accounts for both finite-size effects and the dynamical freedom of motion of graphene surface ripples.
+In this work, we used a MLP with first-principles accuracy to perform nanosecond-scale MD simulations of water droplets on graphene to deliver a best-effort prediction of the contact angle of $72.1\pm 1.5\degree$.
+These results show that free-standing graphene is weakly hydrophilic, at the revPBE-D3 level of theory.
 We expect this contact angle estimate to be a reference for future experiments, in particular for settling the ``wetting transparency'' controversy by measuring the contact angle on free-standing graphene unsupported by any substrate.
 While the exact value of the contact angle may potentially depend on the description of the underlying electronic structure, we expect the general conclusions to be robust.

 Furthermore, we show that the application of mechanical strain has a strong effect on the wetting of dynamical graphene.
 Tensile strain causes the water contact angle for a nanoscopic droplet of fixed size to increase drastically, implying that tension makes graphene less hydrophilic.
 This increase of contact angle is only partially accounted for by the weakening of static water-graphene interactions, and is also related to dynamical rippling of the graphene sheet.
-We demonstrate that the presence of a water droplet induces an average curvature in the membrane, but also causes a localized disturbance of the vibrational dynamics of the graphene sheet only in the vicinity of the droplet boundary, revealing a two-way coupling between wetting at the three-phase contact line and graphene surface ripples.
+We demonstrate that the presence of a water droplet not only induces an average curvature in the membrane, but also causes a localized disturbance of the vibrational dynamics of the graphene sheet in the vicinity of the droplet boundary, thus revealing a two-way coupling between wetting at the three-phase contact line and graphene surface ripples.
 Tensile strain then results in a suppression of this dynamical perturbation, which contributes to the strong increase of contact angle.